Darrshana/daily-planner--java-project/README.md

 # daily-planner--java-project
-A Daily Planner App using JavaFx and JDBC that lets you to add,update,delete,view and date-wise check your tasks.Login functionality is also added to ensure privacy.
+A Daily Planner App using JavaFx and JDBC that lets you to add,update,delete,view tasks and also lets you to date-wise and completion status-wise check your tasks.Sign Up and Login functionalities are also added to ensure privacy.

 Database Used:MySql Database

 JavaFx Scene Builder is used to create the UI.